Lenddo/android-lenddo-onboarding/README.md

     }
     ```

-    **Important Note:** It is important here that you must pass a unique identifier to formData.setUserId, this will be used if you want to match your transaction records later on.
+    **Important Note:** It is important here that you must pass a unique identifier to formData.setClientId, this will be used if you want to match your transaction records later on.

-7. Clicking on the Lenddo Button should trigger the Lenddo Authorization/Verification process and your app will be notified via onAuthorizeComplete when the user id done.
+7. Clicking on the Lenddo Button should trigger the Lenddo Authorization/Verification process and your app will be notified via onAuthorizeComplete when the process is done.
 8. Depending on your requirements a score may be available, in this case this is available through our REST APIs. (_Please check here for details http://www.lenddo.com/documentation/rest_api.html_)

 ### Customizing the Lenddo Button